DimensionDev/Maskbook/docs/plugin-development-guide.md

 When you see metadata in the post payload, you should render some UI to reveal the information in the metadata and allow the user to interact with it.

-Notice please treat the metadata you received as untrustable data, make sure you have validated the formats and the data range.
+Notice please treat the metadata you received as non trustable data, make sure you have validated the formats and the data range.
 We provided a utility to read the data from the post and validate it with JSON schema.